How to Clean Your Carpet So It Looks as Good as New

 Most people have a love-hate relationship with their carpets.
 The floor coverings add texture, color, and warmth to a space, but they also seem to soak up stains better than anything else in your home.
 And because you eat, drink, and walk around on them, they’re constantly getting splattered with something.
 They also trap allergens and can make asthma worse.
 If your latest accident has you googling “how to clean carpet,” you’ll be happy to know that there are a variety of great stain removers ready to tackle the job.

 Whether you’re trying to learn how to clean your carpet as part of your regular cleaning schedule (make sure you’re vacuuming your carpet enough) or just want to erase the dreaded red wine spill, we’ve got all of the products, carpet cleaners, and expert advice you’ll need to bring your carpet back to its former glory.
-While you’re at it, follow these other spring cleaning tips for a home that practically sparkles.

 Before you begin cleaning your carpet, make sure you have the right tools.
 Depending on the type of cleaning you’re doing, you may need the following supplies: